sbb-design-systems/lyne-components/src/components/sbb-alert/readme.md

 of the library consumer to do it by reacting to the specific event.
 See also the `sbb-alert-group` which automatically removes an alert after clicking the close button.

+## Accessibility

+The description text is wrapped into an `<p>` element to guarantee the semantic meaning.
+Avoid slotting block elements (e.g. `<div>`) as this violates semantic rules and can have negative effects on screen readers.

 ## Usage

 Default with link: